-Today Tribe is releasing its first Impact Report as part of our commitment to report on our impact progress as a business.
+Today, we release our first Impact Report as part of our commitment to report on our impact progress as a business.
 Along with sharing what we have achieved during the reporting year we have also taken the decision, as a Partnership, to declare a Climate Emergency.

 This follows on from our earlier support for the letter published in The Times (23 April 2019) where we, with 20 other businesses, declared our support for the Extinction Rebellion agenda focused on tackling the growing climate crisis.
 We believe as a business that we have a responsibility to do whatever we can to safeguard our common future.